joelvaneenwyk/huginn-wiki/Using-huginn-on-predeployed-docker-container.md

 Getting Huginn up and running using docker is quick and painless once you have docker installed.
 The docker container is suitable for production and evaluation.
 Huginn uses environmental variables for configuration, so rather than having a .env file, the Docker container expects variables to be passed into the launch command.

+The below instructions work well, but if you'd like to run Huginn's web process and job worker process in separate containers, check out https://github.com/hackedu/huginn-docker.
+It also uses Unicorn as the web server and serves precompiled assets.

 ## Running the Container

 ### Step 1: Install Docker